- February 25, 1944

 In the sixties and the seventies, when Formula One racing made a rapid rise in popularity, many great talents showed up, but also disappeared throughout the seasons filled with breakthroughs, heroic wins, as much as horrible accidents.
 One of the remarkable names of the time, among many, was Francois Cevert.
-Despite scoring just one Formula One victory, the talented and inherently charismatic young Frenchman had a huge impact during just three years that he spent in the sport.
+Despite scoring just one Formula One victory, the talented and inherently charismatic young Frenchman had a huge impact during just four seasons that he spent in the world premier open-wheel series.

 He wanted to be a racer even as a kid